philippefutureboy/cu-cart253/projects/variation-jam/IDEAS.md

 ## Ball Tag

-Basic tag with a twist: Tag other characters by throwing a ball at them.
+Classic Tag with a twist: Tag other characters by throwing a ball at them.
 If you miss you must go grab the ball again.
 Game ends after time elapses.

 ## Magnetic Tag

-Basic tag, but you are magnets with the same polarity, so you can never reach the other characters... unless you use their magnetism against them!
+Classic Tag, but you are magnets with the same polarity, so you can never reach the other characters... unless you use their magnetism against them!

 ## Typing Tag